sbi-dev/sbi/docs/docs/tutorial/markdown_files/01_gaussian_amortized.md

 posterior = infer(linear_gaussian, prior, 'SNPE', num_simulations=1000)
 ```

+    Running 1000 simulations.: 100%|██████████| 1000/1000 [00:00<00:00, 44788.93it/s]

+    Neural network successfully converged after 70 epochs.

 ## Amortized inference
 As it can be seen above, we have not yet provided an observation to the inference procedure.
 In fact, we can evaluate the posterior for different observations without having to re-run inference.
 This is called amortization.
+An amortized posterior is one that is not focused on any particular observation.
+Naturally, if the dimensionality of $x$ is large any of the inference methods will need to run many simulations for the resulting posterior to perform well in $x$ space.

 Let's say we have two observations `x_o_1 = [0,0,0]` and `x_o_2 = [2,2,2]`: